 An audio speaker too is actually just an inductor.
 If you look closely you will see a coil of wire sitting on top of a large magnet.
 When power is applied to the coil, it moves back and forth, which vibrates a thin diaphragm called the cone.
 The cone then displaces air and creates sound waves in relation to the its movement.

 And if that were not enough, dynamic microphones are basically inductors too.
 They are constructed very similarly to speakers, except they work in an opposite manner.
 When the fluctuating air pressure created by a sound wave hits a thin diaphragm, it moves it back and forth, which in turn creates a proportional voltage to the sound.
 This voltage is typically fairly small and needs to be amplified.

 Last, but definitely not least, we have motors.
 While a bit too complex to be considered a true inductor, just like everything else listed here, they contain coils and operate based on principles of inductance.
 To over-simplify the matter, when power is applied to a DC motor, an electrical field is created which spins the motor in one direction.
 When the polarity to the motor is reversed, the magnetic field is flipped and it spins the motor in the opposite direction.
-We have already encountered this principle of motor direction when building the Useless Machine project in the Switch Lesson.

 Another interesting (and very important) thing to note about inductors is that they are also transducers.
 A transducer is anything that both can be actuated with electricity to create a physical force or, alternately, create electricity when a physical force is applied upon it.

 Look at the inside of this shake flashlight.
 Notice that there is a coil with a loose magnet inside.
 When the magnet passes back and forth through the inside of the coil, it induces an electrical current, which is then stored by the circuitry inside the flashlight.
 In a way, this is a little bit like a backwards-operating solenoid, and is by no means unique to this component.